jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

   10

-In this tutorial we will see how we can transform raw function addresses into exported functions associated with a symbol, thus thus exposing internal functions of the executable.
+In this tutorial we will see how we can transform raw function addresses into exported functions associated with a symbol, thus exposing internal functions of the executable.

 Exporting functions
 ~~~~~~~~~~~~~~~~~~~